nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

    Use of the trade mark cannot be calculated to divert business from the registered trade mark owner or to confuse customers as to the origin of goods.

-**Video overview by Abigail Hill on [The Good Faith Defence in s 122 (1)(b)](https://www.youtube.com/watch?v=vqDWy9e7XAs)**

-**Video overview by Shelby McGreachan on [The Good Faith Use of Own Name](https://www.youtube.com/watch?v=xqxoZgsN2Cw)**

 ### Consent

-A person who uses a registered trade mark in relation to goods that are similar to goods in respect of which the trade mark is registered does not infringe the trade mark if the trade mark has been applied to, or in relation to, the goods by, or with the consent of, the registered trade mark owner.[^AUTOREPLACEDTMAs122AENDREPLACE]
+A person who uses a registered trade mark in relation to goods that are similar to goods in respect of which the trade mark is registered does not infringe the trade mark if the trade mark has been applied to, or in relation to, the goods by, or with the consent of, the registered trade mark owner.[^AUTOREPLACEDTMAs122AENDREPLACE] Because it only excuses uses in relation to similar goods, this defence does not apply to _TMA_ s 120(3).
+This provision is particularly important in relation to imported goods and second hand goods, and helps to ensure that owners cannot exercise a bigger monopoly than intended under the Act.

 [^AUTOREPLACEDTMAs122AENDREPLACE]: _TMA_ s 122A

-Because of the requirement of similar goods, this defence does not apply to _TMA_ s 120(3).

-This provision helps to protect uses in relation to imported goods or second hand goods.
-It is specifically included to allow parallel importing and second hand markets.
-It ensures that owners cannot exercise a bigger monopoly than intended under the Act.

 A similar provision applies to services.
-A person who uses a registered trade mark for services that are similar to services in respect of which the trade mark is registered does not infringe the registered mark if it has been applied in relation to the services by, or with the consent of, the registered owner.[^AUTOREPLACEDTMAs123ENDREPLACE]
+A person who uses a registered trade mark for services that are similar to services in respect of which the trade mark is registered does not infringe the registered mark if it has been applied in relation to the services by, or with the consent of, the registered owner.[^AUTOREPLACEDTMAs123ENDREPLACE] Note that prior to amendments as a result of the _Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018_, the consent provision for goods was s123.

-[^AUTOREPLACEDTMAs123ENDREPLACE]: _TMA_ s 123

-Note that prior to amendments as a result of the Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018, the consent provision for goods was s123.
 The 2018 amendments inserted s122A and amended s123.
 The effect of the defence is largely the same prior to and after 2018.

-**Video overview by Alex Trezise on [former Section 123 of the Trade Marks Act](https://www.youtube.com/watch?v=UyGxR4a9z3I)**
+[^AUTOREPLACEDTMAs123ENDREPLACE]: _TMA_ s 123

 ### Prior Use